cronvel/nextgen-events/documentation.md

 ## Incompatibilities with the built-in Node.js EventEmitter

 NextGen Events is almost compatible with Node.js' EventEmitter, except for few things:

+* .emit() does not return the emitter, but an object representing the current event

 * There is no such concept of *max listener* in NextGen Events, .setMaxListeners() function exists only to not break compatibility for people that want to make the switch, but it does nothing (it's an empty function).